kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/FuzzrOne.md

 **Overloads:**
 - `Fuzzr.One<T>(Func<T> constructor)`:
-  Creates a generator that produces instances of T by invoking the supplied factory on each generation.
+  Creates a fuzzr that produces instances of T by invoking the supplied factory on each generation.

 **Exceptions:**
 - `ConstructionException`: When type T cannot be constructed due to missing default constructor.